ZhangMengyao0126/42_ft_printf-Notes/README.md

 # ft_printf
 ## The **objective** of this project
-1.The function signature of "printf": int printf(const char *format, ...);
+1. The function signature of "printf": int printf(const char *format, ...);
 （1）The return value is the number of characters successfully output, or negative when there is an error.
 （2）const char *format:
-A.constant char: To ensure the string cannot be motified through the pointer, cause it is the users' input.
+A.constant char: To ensure the string cannot be modified through the pointer, cause it is the users' input.
 B.*format: In fact, it is indeed a pointer to a char, which is used to represent strings in C. Since it includes the format specifiers, so it is called "format".

 ## The **solution** of this project
-1.the main function:
+1.The main function:
-printfint ft_printf(const char *format,...) , used to declare the variable argument list and specify the specific variable to use;
+int ft_printf(const char *format,...)，used to declare the variable argument list and specify the specific variable to use;
 2.Subfunction for ft_printf:
-static int ft_check_format(const char *format, va_list ap, int len), used to check '%format' and print other normal characters.
+static int ft_check_format(const char *format, va_list ap, int len)，used to check '%format' and print other normal characters.
 3.Subfunction for ft_check_format:
 static int ft_check_specifier(char spec, va_list ap)